Erik Campbell (Final Destination): Reception

-Richard Harmon (pictured 2016) received positive reviews for his performance.
+Richard Harmon (pictured 2016) received praise for his performance as Erik.

-Erik received a positive response from fans and critics.
-John Squires of Bloody Disgusting, IndieWires Alison Foreman, and ComicBook.com writer Charlie Ridgely have referred to Erik as a fan favorite, with Ridgely also describing him as the film's breakout character.
+Erik received a positive response from both fans and critics.
+John Squires of Bloody Disgusting, IndieWires Alison Foreman, and ComicBook.com writer Charlie Ridgely have referred to Erik as a fan favorite, with Ridgely additionally describing him as the film's breakout character.
 Also writing for ComicBook.com, Spencer Perry opined that Erik was the most interesting character in the film.
-Rafael Motamayor of /Film praised Bloodliness focus on a family as it gave the film an "emotional undertone", highlighting Erik's attempt to save Bobby, despite the reveal Erik himself was not targeted by Death.
-Foreman also described Erik as a tragic figure in that he tries to help his family but ends up dying for his actions.
+Rafael Motamayor of /Film praised Bloodliness focus on family for providing an "emotional undertone", highlighting Erik's attempt to save Bobby, despite the reveal Erik himself was not targeted by Death.
+Foreman also described Erik as a tragic figure in that he dies trying to help his family.

-Harmon's performance was praised by critics.
-Perry and Jonathan Sim of ComingSoon.net both highlighted Harmon as one of the best actors in the film.
+Harmon's performance was commended by critics.
+Perry and Jonathan Sim of ComingSoon.net both highlighted him as one of the best actors in the film.
 Todd Gilchrist, writing for Variety, praised Harmon's performance as "surprisingly thoughtful", with The Guardians Radheyan Simonpillai, who commended the entire cast, also singling out Harmon's portrayal of Erik.
-Harmon was also described as a scene stealer by Ridgely, /Films BJ Colangelo, and Jacob Oller of The A.V.
+Harmon was also described as a "scene stealer" by Ridgely, /Films BJ Colangelo, and Jacob Oller of The A.V.
 Club, with Foreman describing him as "magnetic".
 Beatrice Loayza of The New York Times and The Hollywood Reporter writer Frank Scheck took notice of Harmon's comedic talent in the film.